jz393/jz393.github.io/writing/5-wellness-in-modernity.md

 In the months that followed, I left my job and found intentional ways to enjoy life.
 My sleep gradually recovered, and I weaned myself off the pills.
 I wouldn’t say that it’s perfect, but it’s comparable to what it was before the whole fiasco.
 My wearables, described below, also lifted the mental load of meticulous sleep tracking.
 I don’t put too much pressure on myself to hit a perfect number each night; I now trust my body to get the rest it needs (usually 6.5-8.5 hours) after each day's varied demands.
 As long as I have the energy to do what needs to be done, I don’t harp on it.
 And even if I don’t, I’ll just take a nap.
 It’s not like we had polysomnography or even clocks as hunters and gatherers; we simply rested whenever we needed to.

 ### Nutrition
 My first health panel flagged slight issues with glucose and cholesterol management.
 My A1C was 5.7, bordering on prediabetes.
-Now this wasn’t too surprising—I figured my weekly pastry haul, ice cream/boba adventures, and sweets at work wouldn’t be sustainable forever.
+Now this wasn’t too surprising; I figured my weekly pastry haul, ice cream/boba adventures, and sweets at work wouldn’t be sustainable forever.
 I just assumed I had a couple more years left.

 The first thing I did was cut out carbs entirely.
 Upon getting my labs back, I (sadly) cleared my snack cabinet and freezer.
 I replaced my breakfast pastries with scrambled eggs.
 I swapped my jasmine rice for basmati and ate only a quarter of what I would typically have for dinner.
 Consequently, my dopamine levels nosedived, and I felt empty.